sanyamsharmaa/TIL-Wisdom-Logs/README.md

 #### 1. Cursor Ai - local AI agent
 its is a powerful Ai integrated IDE that allows you to develop anything no matter how complex and big it is, just explain it want you want, more detailed promt -> more classic result.
 Import a folder, tell him for changes and those changes will automatically reflect in original code until you revert it

+### API for sending object to server -
+The data is stored in object called payload and given as argument to handler function along with headers - const (ishandle, handleSend) = HandlerFunc; // declared at top
+// middle code
+res = await handleSend(payload, headers);

+### Checking of API - after hitting an API we can check it in two ways -
+Devtools - inspect>newtork > clear it using 🚫 icon >  hit api through application > click on newly appeared link > check status code and response